voxpupuli/puppet-wildfly/README.md

 [biemond.blogspot.com](http://biemond.blogspot.com)
 [Github homepage](https://github.com/biemond/biemond-wildfly)

-Should work on every Redhat or Debian family member and tested it with Wildfly 8.1.0 & 8.0.0
+Should work on every Redhat or Debian family member, tested it with Wildfly 8.2, 8.1 & 8.0

 ##Dependency
 This module requires a JVM ( should already be there )